 - UN/DOT 38.3 6th Edition, Amendment 1 – Recommendations on the Transport of Dangerous Goods – this safety standard must be met if Lithium metal or Lithium ion batteries are to be shipped by air, sea, or rail.

-- EN 60086-4 – Safety of primary lithium batteries – a European standard which describes tests and requirements for primary lithium batteries to ensure their safe operation under intended use and reasonably foreseeable misuse.
+- EN 60086-4 – Safety of primary lithium batteries – a European standard that describes tests and requirements for primary lithium batteries to ensure their safe operation under intended use and reasonably foreseeable misuse.

 - EN 62133/UL62133 – Safety requirements for portable sealed secondary cells, such as lithium-ion – a European standard concerned with the tests and requirements for rechargeable lithium cells, such as Li-ion and Li-po batteries.